rdicosmo/acmart-biblatex/README.md

 - acmnumeric.*             : biblatex support based on the one shipped with acmart, where it is called ACM-Reference-Format.{bbx,cbx,dbx}, and only supports numeric citation style.
 - acmauthoryear.*          : biblatex support for authoryear citation style

+### Support files

+The software.* and the *.lbx files are part of the biblatex-software package.
+The are needed only if you do not have a recent TeXLive distribution.

 ### Test files
 In order to test the biblatex implementations, comparing with the bibtex one, the following files are included: